Scott B. Reents focuses on electronic discovery and the application of artificial intelligence (AI) and other advanced technologies to legal practice.

 Mr. Reents’s representative matters include:

 Mr. Reents received a B.A. in Economics from Swarthmore College in 1996, where he was elected to Phi Beta Kappa, and a J.D. from Stanford Law School in 2007, where he was elected to the Order of the Coif.
 Mr. Reents served as a law clerk to Hon.
 Gerard E. Lynch of the U.S. District Court for the Southern District of New York.
 Prior to practicing law, Mr. Reents worked in the technology industry for eight years.
 He has served as the Firm’s Lead Attorney for Data Analytics and E‑Discovery.
-Mr. Reents was elected of counsel in 2023.
+Mr. Reents was named of counsel in 2023.

 Mr. Reents’s representative matters include:

 Mr. Reents received a B.A. in Economics from Swarthmore College in 1996, where he was elected to Phi Beta Kappa, and a J.D. from Stanford Law School in 2007, where he was elected to the Order of the Coif.
 Mr. Reents served as a law clerk to Hon.
 Gerard E. Lynch of the U.S. District Court for the Southern District of New York.
 Prior to practicing law, Mr. Reents worked in the technology industry for eight years.
 He has served as the Firm’s Lead Attorney for Data Analytics and E‑Discovery.
-Mr. Reents was elected of counsel in 2023.
+Mr. Reents was named of counsel in 2023.

 New York State Bar Association